Wednesday, 10 November 2021

 “Why this urgency now?
 You could leave after five or six days.”

-“Yes…you are also repeatedly insisting to go to your home.
+“Yes…you are also repeatedly insisting on going to your home.
 Don’t you?”

 Aunt did not reply to this question.

-I came back to Veranda after taking bath in the well in back yard.
+I came back to Veranda after taking a bath in the well in the backyard.
 Aunt was not there.
 Thinking that she must be lying in the room, I came there.

 There…